SURF plans to announce the details for the 2020 program in late November 2019! The anticipated application is February 3, 2020 at 11:59 PM (ET).

-- Proof of U.S. citizenship or U.S. permanent residency: Proof includes a copy of an unexpired U.S. Passport, birth certificate, naturalization certificate, or unexpired green card.
+- Proof of U.S. citizenship: Proof includes a copy of an unexpired U.S. Passport, birth certificate, or naturalization certificate.

 You will find a list of frequently asked questions here:

 To see the breadth of the SURF program, see examples from the past SURF student projects descriptions and activities: